MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-pv-camera.md

 ## PV Camera Feed Setup

 > [!IMPORTANT]
 > PV camera is implemented in both Windows Mixed Reality and OpenXR plugins.
 However OpenXR needs [Microsoft OpenXR plugin](https://github.com/microsoft/Microsoft-OpenXR-Unreal) to be installed.
-Also OpenXR has current limitation, camera can work with DirectX11 RHI.
-This limitation will be fixed in a further Unreal version.
+Also OpenXR for Unreal 4.26 has current limitation, camera can work with DirectX11 RHI.
+This limitation is fixed in Unreal 4.27.1 or later.

 - In **Project Settings > HoloLens**, enable the **Webcam** capability: